Earn Your Graduate Degree

 HHP 541 Advanced Coaching Methods and Techniques

-HHP 552 Endurance, Speed, and Agility Development
+HHP 552 Endurance, Strength, and Agility Training

 1. Completed application for admission.